asmsayem04/University-Works/README.md

 If you're interested in contributing or collaborating, feel free to fork this repo and submit a pull request! 😊

 ## 📜 License
-I haven't licensed this repo.
+I haven't licensed this repo (not planning in future yet).
 Feel free to use and modify the code as needed.

 ---
 🔗 **Connect with Me:**